 Standing (from left): Carpenter (umpire), V. Cohen (manager), Affie Jarvis, Walter Giffen, William Bruce, Alec Bannerman, Thoms (Umpire).
 Sitting (from left): Harry Trott, Hugh Trumble, George Giffen, Jack Blackham (c), J.J.
 Lyons, Bob McLeod, Charlie Turner.
 Front row (from left): Harry Graham, A. Coningham and Syd Gregory © Getty Images

 Blackham the captain

 The first time Blackham missed a Test was in 1884-85, when a number of players from Victoria were banned due to disagreements regarding pay.
 However, it was the same series that saw him captaining Australia for the first time in the fourth Test at Sydney.
 The match initiated the short-lived experiment of two strips used as pitches.
-Giffen captured seven wickets, Blackham successfully reversed the batting order to bide time till the pitch became flat.
-Australia won by eight wickets, and that was the only time Blackham would captain the team before 1892.
+Giffen captured 7 wickets, and Blackham successfully reversed the batting order to bide time till the pitch became flat.
+Australia won by 8 wickets, and that was the only time Blackham would captain the team before 1892.